A few weeks ago, the Archives of Michigan was visited by Junior Troop #123 of the Girl Scouts of Michigan.

 Some of the Girl Scouts located 1940 U.S. Census records of their families, while others enjoyed looking at the 1860 entry for Abraham Lincoln or the 1940 page with a young Martin Luther King, Jr. Some learned that their family had a radio in 1930 (still my all-time favorite census question), while others identified a grandparent as a child in the 1940 Census.
 The key with this first foray into genealogy was to discover something that was personal to them or captured their interest; whether they found an actual ancestor or not was almost irrelevant.
 An enriching and positive first experience makes it more likely the beginner will return, and bringing something home to show their family reinforces that notion.

-Perhaps the most rewarding outcome from the Junior Girl Scouts visit was that my daughter and I talked at length about my wife’s side of the family.
-With deep roots in Detroit, that branch of our tree has many discoveries waiting to be made.
-Indeed, given my work experience at the Library of Michigan and now at the Archives of Michigan – and the ready access to piles of records and resources inherent there – I am ashamed to admit that I have worked very little on that side of the family.
-With her renewed interest in the family and a relatively blank slate to work from, my daughter and I can make the discoveries together.
+Perhaps the most rewarding outcome from the Junior Girl Scouts visit was that my daughter and I talked at length about our family.
+With deep roots in the Midwest, her tree has many discoveries waiting to be made.
+Indeed, given my work experience at the Library of Michigan and now at the Archives of Michigan – and the ready access to piles of records and resources inherent there.
+With her renewed interest in the family and a relatively blank slate to work from (from her perspective), my daughter and I can make the discoveries together.
 I can’t think of a better way to spend some time with her.